cantina/cantina-app-users/README.md

 cantina-app-users
 =================

-Provides a solid foundation for users in a cantina application.
-Includes the user model, and authentication.
+Provides a basic, extensible user system for a [cantina](https://github.com/cantina/cantina) application.
+Includes the user model (with an extensible default schema), authentication, and default email templates for basic user account-related emails.

 Table of Contents
 -----------------